yuan-jiang/yuan-jiang.github.io/_posts/2020-06-24-rails-autoload-thread-unsafe.md

       * `config.eager_load = false`
       * `config.autoload_paths << ...`
       and we are using the default `webrick` server for development.
 (By the way, the rails version is `5.0.7.2` for which webrick is multi-threaded, see [reference](https://gist.github.com/yob/04c2417b60532316685123c36ddfce40))
-    + If it was threading problem related to autuloading, it must happen to any api endpoint, so I wrote a simple script and:
+    + If it was threading problem related to autoloading, it must happen to any api endpoint, so I wrote a simple script and to query a simple endpoint and confirmed what I thought:
-      * Started app with `webrick`, the issue happened with the simple API endpoint;
+      * Started app with `webrick`: issue -> YES
-      * Started app with `puma` with threads count set to greater than 1, the issue still existed;
+      * Started app with `puma`: issue -> YES
-      * Started app with `unicorn` with default config, the issue was gone.
+      * Started app with `unicorn`: issue -> NO
 {% highlight ruby %}
 require 'net/http'